CoDS-GCS/OCR-APT/README.md

    }
    ```

 4. **Prepare datasets and models**
    Download `dataset.tar.xz` from our dataset [record](https://doi.org/10.5281/zenodo.16987705), which contains data snapshots, ground truth labels, and trained models.
-   Extract them and move the `dataset` directory into the OCR-APT working directory.
+   Extract it and move the `dataset` directory into the OCR-APT working directory.

 5. **Run the detection pipeline**
-   - From inside the `bash_src` directory, Run detection with pre-trained models:
+   - From inside the `bash_src` directory, run detection with pre-trained models:
      ```bash
      bash ocrapt-detection.sh
      ```
-   - From inside the `bash_src` directory, Run the full system pipeline (preprocessing + retraining + detection):
+   - To run the full system pipeline (preprocessing + retraining + detection):
      ```bash
      bash ocrapt-full-system-pipeline.sh
      ```

    > **Note:** Preprocessed files are already available [here](https://doi.org/10.5281/zenodo.16987705), so preprocessing can be skipped if desired.

 ---

 ## Experiments with Locally Deployed LLMs